Infinite of space

 New Style.
-"The voices blend and fuse in clouded silence: silence that is the infinite of space: and swiftly, silently the soul is wafted over regions of cycles of generations that have lived": continuing the strongly Romantic thread begun with Walpole's supernatural sense of mystery and Lamb's folksy meditations on ordinary life, the next two paragraphs of Oxen evoke the visionary dreams featured in the works of Thomas De Quincey.
-De Quincey is best known for Confessions of an Opium Eater (1821), which was published at about the same time as Lamb's Essays of Elia and proved even more popular with the reading public.
-His later works included Suspiria de Profundis (1845) and The English Mail-Coach (1849), both of which may figure in Joyce's parody.
-His addiction to opium began, as it does for many people, in an effort to treat crippling pain, but the drug also gave him great "pleasure" and fed his imaginative proclivity for immensities of time and space and grandly prophetic visions.
+"The voices blend and fuse in clouded silence: silence that is the infinite of space: and swiftly, silently the soul is wafted over regions of cycles of generations that have lived": continuing the strongly Romantic thread begun with Walpole's supernatural sense of mystery and Lamb's folksy meditations on ordinary life, the next two paragraphs of Oxen evoke the dreamlike visions featured in the literary essays of Thomas De Quincey.
+De Quincey is best known for Confessions of an Opium-Eater (1821), which was published at about the same time as Lamb's Essays of Elia and proved even more popular with the reading public.
+His use of opium began in an effort to treat crippling pain and it resulted in crippling addiction, but the drug also gave him great "pleasures" and fed his imaginative proclivity for immensities of time and space and grandly prophetic visions.
+Joyce's parody shows only faint traces of Opium-Eater, but a later De Quincey work with opium-like dream visions does seem to have inspired much of it.

 John Hunt 2025